-Education: Elementary
+EDEL - Education Elementary

-EDEL 1410 (EDCI) - Elementary School Mathematics I. 1 credit (E)
+EDEL 1410 - Elementary School Mathematics I (1 credits)

 This course is designed to allow education students the opportunity to discuss and implement instructional strategies and activities for teaching math.
 It will provide a linkage between what prospective teachers study and how they will teach materials related to the course material they study.
-This course will be offered in conjunction with MATH 1100: Mathematics for Elementary School Teachers I. (1 lect.)
+This course will be offered in conjunction with MATH 1100, Mathematics for Elementary School Teachers I. (1 lect.)

-EDEL 1430 (EDCI 1430) - Life Science in Elementary School.
-1 credit (E)
+EDEL 1430 - Life Science in Elementary School (1 credits)

 This course covers the selection and application of basic life science concepts and curricula appropriate for elementary school.
-Students will prepare appropriate experiments which in turn will be presented to student peers and in elementary classrooms.
+The student will prepare appropriate experiments which in turn will be presented to student peers and in elementary classrooms.
 This course must be taken concurrently with life science class approved for elementary education majors.
 (1 lect.)

-EDEL 1440 (EDCI 1440) - Physical Science in Elementary School.
-1 credit (E)
+EDEL 1440 - Physical Science in Elementary School (1 credits)

 This course covers the selection and application of basic physical science concepts and curricula appropriate for elementary school.
 Students will prepare appropriate experiments which in turn will be presented to student peers and in elementary classrooms.
-This course must be taken concurrently with physical science class approved for elementary education majors.
+This course must be taken concurrently with life science class approved for elementary education majors.
 (1 lect.)

-EDEL 1450 (EDCI 1450) - Earth Science in the Elementary School.
-1 credit (E)
+EDEL 1450 - Earth Science in Elementary School (1 credits)